Face Coverings & PPE

 Recent studies indicate that a significant portion of individuals with COVID-19 lack symptoms (“asymptomatic”) and that even those who eventually develop symptoms (“pre-symptomatic”) can transmit the virus to others before showing symptoms.
 This means that the virus can spread between people interacting in close proximity—for example, speaking, coughing or sneezing—even if those people are not exhibiting symptoms.
 Consequently, a mask or face covering is worn to reduce community spread of the disease.

-- Outdoors: All employees, students and visitors are required to have a mask or face covering readily available on their person when on campus outdoors and to put on their mask or face covering when it is NOT feasible to maintain physical/social distancing measures (i.e., at least six-feet of separation between others).
+- Outdoors: All employees, students and visitors are required to have a mask or face covering readily available on their person when on campus outdoors and to put on their mask or face covering when it is NOT feasible to maintain physical distancing measures (i.e., at least six-feet of separation between others).

 - Indoors: Anyone entering a building must put on a mask or face covering prior to entry and continue to wear a mask or face covering in common areas such as classrooms, elevators, lobbies and bathrooms, and while traveling around the building and working in shared spaces.
 Additionally, masks and face coverings are required in common areas of residence halls, dining halls, community centers, the Cornell Stores, and other retail locations and gathering spaces across campus.
-Face coverings or masks can only be removed when alone in a cubicle, office or other unit-designated area following social distancing guidelines.
+Face coverings or masks can only be removed when alone in a cubicle, office or other unit-designated area following physical distancing guidelines.
 (Note: For the intent of this procedure, cubicle is defined as a space with three walls at least five-feet in height.)